Learn a healthy, strong and sustainable method of self-development with this comprehensive and easy-to-read guide.

 You can buy a signed copy directly from me here.

 IF YOU HAVE ALREADY BOUGHT MY BOOK

 Thank you very much!
-I have put some resources together to help you get even more out of it.
-Just sign up for access below.
+I have put some resources together to help you get even more out of your experience.

 “Suzanne has an amazing skill for communicating through her words and tone as if you are in the same room as her.
 When it’s Suzanne’s calming and thoughtful language, or the simple exercises, I always feel like I get something positive out of my time with the book and feel better for it.”

 “I delved into this book at my usual pace, 150 miles an hour.
 I was going to learn about self-development, apply and close the book, job done.
 In a marvellous way this book doesn’t allow you to do this.
 Instead it asks you to break it down bit by bit, reminding you gently throughout that self-development is something we can (and should) learn and apply during our whole lives.
 If you are looking for an easy book that you can swallow in one sitting with a cup of tea, this isn’t for you.
 But if you’re looking for a guide that you go back to again and again, and that will help you to help yourself go get it now.”